influxdata/docs-v2/content/v2.0/query-data/get-started/syntax-basics.md

 ```

 ### Records
 Flux also supports records.
-Each value in an record can be a different data type.
+Each value in a record can be a different data type.

 ```js
 > o = {name:"Jim", age: 42, "favorite color": "red"}